Itinerant magnetism in Hubbard models with long-range interactions

 \section{Benchmarks of the METTS algorithm}

 In this Appendix, we provide a brief comparison of results obtained using the METTS algorithm and those computed via exact diagonalization of small samples.
 Since we are interested in finite-temperature properties, finding the ground states---using, for instance, the Lanczos algorithm---does not alone suffice.
-Instead, it is necessary to compute the entire set of eigenvalues and states of the Hamiltonian.
-Using exact diagonalization methods to this end necessarily restricts the accessible system sizes to only very small samples.
-This is where the METTS approach proves to be of utility.
+While ground-state methods such as Lanczos diagonalization are well suited for zero-temperature studies, finite-temperature properties require access to a large portion of the spectrum.
+Finite-temperature Lanczos methods (FTLM) \cite{prelovsek2013ground,prelovsek2020,schnack2020finite,sugiura2020thermal} provide a powerful approach for small systems, where many eigenstates can be efficiently sampled.
+However, for the quasi-two-dimensional geometries considered here, the Hilbert space grows exponentially with system size, rendering such approaches impractical.
+Instead, we employ the METTS algorithm, which is specifically designed to access finite-temperature properties within a matrix-product-state framework and allows us to study thermal behavior on the same cylinder geometries used in our ground-state DMRG calculations.

 To benchmark this methodology, we study a $3$\,$\times$\,$3$ square-lattice Hubbard model, without long-range Coulomb interactions, on a cylindrical geometry.
 First, we evaluate the internal energy for varying inverse temperature $\beta=1/T$ in Fig.~\ref{fig:metts_ed}(a): the data obtained from averaging over 100 METTS steps tracks the exact results within statistical errorbars.
 Similarly, the average nearest-neighbor spin correlator, shown in Fig.~\ref{fig:metts_ed}(b), is also in reasonably good agreement with the exact diagonalization data up to errorbars.
 Thus, we conclude that over the range of $\beta$ considered, the finite-temperature properties of the Hubbard model can be reasonably estimated using METTS.
 Our use of the METTS algorithm closely follows Ref.~\onlinecite{wietek2021stripes}, which also provides more detailed benchmarking.